All Episodes

 The small black and white monkey, 12 to 18 inches tall with a long tail, bit the woman around 1 a.m.

-Uh police spokesman said the monkey was still on the lamb.
+Police spokesman said the monkey was still on the lamb.

-She uh suffered four puncture marks to her thumb, two on the top and two on the bottom, which that kind of makes sense if you get bit by a monkey, because it's got upper teeth and lower teeth.
+She uh suffered four puncture marks to her thumb, two on the top and two on the bottom, which that kind of makes sense if you get bit by a monkey because it's got upper teeth and lower teeth.

 It's amazing what you learn in these stories written by the drive-by media.

-Police today were able to contact a monkey's owner, lives in a second-story state street apartment.
+Police today were able to contact a monkey's owner lives in a second-story State Street apartment.

-Says here it ran off.
+It ran off.

 They said a monkey was still on the lamb.

-They did find a monkey.
+Yet they did find the monkey.

-You know, with FCC regulations the way they are, it is just too tempting.
+You know, with FCC regulations the way they are, it is just just too tempting.

-I got a note here from uh our official climatologist, Roy Spencer, University of Alabama at Huntsville.
+I got a note here from uh, our official climatologist, Roy Spencer, University OF Alabama AT Huntsville.

 The research is actually very interesting.

-The widely accepted, albeit unproven theory that man-made global warming will accelerate itself by creating more heat-trapping clouds, is challenged this month in a new research in new research from the University of Alabama at Huntsville.
+The widely accepted, albeit unproven, theory that man-made global warming will accelerate itself by Creating more heat-trapping clouds is challenged this month in a new research, in new research from the University OF Alabama AT Huntsville.

 This was not what he expected to find.